zeek/try-zeek/manager/static/examples/hello/readme.markdown

 title: Hello World
-pcaps:
+pcaps: http.pcap

 Hello World
 ============

 Welcome to our interactive Zeek tutorial.

-(Note that "Zeek" is the new name of what used to be known as the "Bro" network monitoring system.
-The old "Bro" name still frequently appears in the system's documentation and workings, including in the names of events and the suffix used for script files.)
+Click run and see what happens when Zeek processes network traffic from a pcap file.

-Click run and see the Zeek magic happen.
 You may need to scroll down a bit to get to the output.

 In this simple example you can see already a specialty of Zeek, the "event".
 Zeek is event-driven.
 This means you can control any execution by making it dependent on an event trigger.